-Our Vision Ireland's climate action and net zero targets are met Our Mission Our mission is to drive climate action by building the DSO's capability to cultivate customer participation and flexible, whole-of-energy-system solutions Our Enabler 'Flexible system demand' is demand with the ability to respond to changing states of generation, demand, storage, and network conditions through a combination of system operator mechanisms, such as implicit and explicit flexibility, coupled with individual/collective customer behaviour.
-Power System Requirements Flexibility Market Design Retail Market Design Customer Smart Metering Behind-the-Meter Infrastructure How will we enable our purpose, vision and mission?
-An understanding and foresight of the impacts, characteristics and evolving needs, of a highly distributed, low-carbon electricity system.
-The technical expertise to develop innovative solutions - including identifying opportunities for customers to provide flexible services - to support growing customer demand and increasingly distributed generation including storage Local and national markets for flexible demand, run by the DSO as a neutral market facilitator, offering a mix of long-term, day-ahead and intraday arrangements that afford all customers with opportunities to participate Setting the future direction for the smart meter-enabled retail market, with suppliers equipped and incentivised to harness available data to create dynamic, personalised tariffs for their customers.
-We will work closely with suppliers and the CRU to optimise retail market design, enabling synergies and efficiencies in operating flexibility and retail markets We want to encourage all energy consumers to become active energy citizens by promoting thoughtful electricity usage.
-By understanding demand side flexibility, personal energy patterns, and the origins and impacts of energy use, customers can take control to positively influence the grid, environment, and their finances Setting the future direction for smart meters, including use cases - such as harnessing smart meter data to (i) identify faults, and (ii) baseline, measure and validate flexibility services delivered by customers - the implementation of the next generation meter, and the development of an enduring solution for microgeneration Behind-the-meter infrastructure, including clear technology requirements and standards for data exchange and communication protocols, to ensure customers' homes, vehicles, solar panels and batteries are flexibility ready $\mathbf{\uparrow}$ $\mathbf{\uparrow}$ $\mathbf{\uparrow}$ $\mathbf{\uparrow}$ Core Foundations Regulatory: Mandates, authority, policy, alignment, codes, licences Legislative and Policy: Climate Action Plan Stakeholder: Voice of the stakeholder and citizen
+Our Vision

+Ireland's climate action and net zero targets are met

+Our Mission

+Our mission is to drive climate action by building the DSO's capability to cultivate customer participation and flexible, whole-of-energy-system solutions

+Our Enabler

+'Flexible system demand' is demand with the ability to respond to changing states of generation, demand, storage and network conditions.
+It is characterised by direct system operator actions, coupled with individual/collective customer behaviour

+How will we enable our purpose, vision and mission?

+Power System Requirements

+A deep understanding and foresight of the impacts, characteristics and evolving needs, of a highly distributed, low-carbon electricity system.
+The technical expertise to develop innovative solutions to support growing customer demand and increasingly distributed generation, and storage

+Flexibility Market Design

+Local and national markets for flexible demand, run by the DSO as a neutral market facilitator, offering a mix of long-term, day-ahead and intraday arrangements that afford all customers with opportunities to participate

+Retail Market Design

+Setting the future direction for the smart meter-enabled retail market, with suppliers equipped and incentivised to harness available data to create dynamic, personalised tariffs for their customers.
+We will work closely with suppliers and the CRU to optimise retail market design, enabling synergies and efficiencies in operating flexibility and retail markets

+Customer

+Creating the conditions for customers to participate in immersive, personalised experiences of flexible demand.
+Helping to drive education and the national conversation, about how we can all take control of our energy demand, and share in the benefits.
+Migrating products and services to third parties when appropriate to do so

+Smart Metering

+Setting the future direction for smart meters, including use cases - such as harnessing smart meter data to (i) identify faults, and (ii) baseline, measure and validate flexibility services delivered by customers - the implementation of the next generation meter, and the development of an enduring solution for microgeneration

+Behind-the-Meter Infrastructure

+Behind-the-meter infrastructure, including clear technology requirements and standards for data exchange and communication protocols, to ensure customers' homes, vehicles, solar panels and batteries are flexibility ready

+Regulatory: Mandates, authority, policy, alignment, codes, licences

+Core Foundations

+Legislative and Policy: Climate Action Plan

+Stakeholder: Voice of the stakeholder and citizen